SaxonRah/Transcendence/README.md

 ## Playground
 You will find Intel 8080 assembly and PL/M regex patterns and subsequent pattern matching in the playground folder.
 This is where I try out ideas and work on design and developing the tool.

+- Currently CP/M 2.2 in PL/M is completely pattern matched and has a complete set of regexes.
+- Intel 8080 assembly has a complete set of regexes.

 ## Releases
 None yet.